griffithlab/pmbio.org/_posts/0004-02-01-Germline_SnvIndel_Calling.md

 gatk --java-options '-Xmx60g' HaplotypeCaller -R /workspace/inputs/references/genome/ref_genome.fa -I /workspace/align/WGS_Norm_merged_sorted_mrkdup_bqsr.bam -O /workspace/germline/WGS_Norm_HC_calls.vcf --bam-output /workspace/germline/WGS_Norm_HC_out.bam $GATK_REGIONS
 ```

+TO DO: Add exercise to compare alignments from bwa-mem alignment to HaplotypeCaller local realignment

 ### Run HaplotypeCaller in GVCF mode with single sample calling, followed by joint calling (for exomes)

 An alternate (and GATK recommended) method is to use the GVCF workflow.
 In this mode, HaplotypeCaller runs per-sample to generate an intermediate GVCF, which can then be used with the GenotypeGVCF command for joint genotyping of multiple samples in a very efficient way.
 Joint genotyping has several advantages.
 In joint genotyping, variants are analyzed across all samples simultaneously.
 This ensures that if any sample in the study population has variation at a specific site then the genotype for all samples will be determined at that site.
 It allows more sensitive detection of genotype calls at sites where one sample might have lower coverage but other samples have a confident variant at that position.
 Joint calling is also necessary to produce data needed for VQSR filtering (see [next module]({{ site.baseurl }}{% link _posts/0004-02-02-Germline_SnvIndel_FilteringAnnotationReview.md %})).
 While joint genotyping can be performed directly with HaplotypeCaller (by specifying multiple -I paramters) it is less efficient, and less scalable.
 Each time a new sample is acquired the entire (progressively slower) variant calling analysis must be repeated.
 With the GVCF workflow, new samples can be run individually and then more quickly joint genotyped using the GenotypeGVCFs command.